tanghui315/speakr-app/docs/DEPLOYMENT_GUIDE.md

 ### How Chunking Works

 1. **Automatic Detection:** Speakr automatically detects when a file exceeds the configured chunk size
-2. **Intelligent Splitting:** Files are split into overlapping chunks using 32kbps MP3 conversion for optimal size/quality
+2. **Intelligent Splitting:** Files are split into overlapping chunks using 128kbps MP3 conversion for optimal transcription quality
 3. **Processing:** Each chunk is processed separately through your transcription API
 4. **Seamless Merging:** Transcriptions are automatically merged back together with overlap handling
 5. **Transparent Process:** Users see a single transcription result with no indication that chunking occurred